Diocletianic Persecution: Legacy

 By 324, Constantine, the Christian convert, ruled the entire empire alone.
 Christianity became the greatest beneficiary of imperial largesse.
 The persecutors had been routed.
 As the historian J. Liebeschuetz has written: "The final result of the Great Persecution provided a testimonial to the truth of Christianity which it could have won in no other way."
-After Constantine, the Christianization of the Roman empire would continue apace.
+After Constantine, the Christianization of the Roman empire continued apace.
 Under Theodosius I (r.
 378–95), Christianity became the state religion.
 By the 5th century, Christianity was the empire's predominant faith, and filled the same role paganism had at the end of the 3rd century.
 Because of the persecution, however, a number of Christian communities were riven between those who had complied with imperial authorities (traditores) and those who had refused.
 In Africa, the Donatists, who protested the election of the alleged traditor Caecilian to the bishopric of Carthage, continued to resist the authority of the central Church until after 411.
 The Melitians in Egypt left the Egyptian Church similarly divided.

 In future generations, both Christians and pagans would look back on Diocletian as, in the words of theologian Henry Chadwick, "the embodiment of irrational ferocity".
 To medieval Christians, Diocletian was the most loathsome of all Roman emperors.
-From the 4th century on, Christians would describe the "Great" persecution of Diocletian's reign as a bloodbath.
+From the 4th century on, Christians would describe the great persecution of Diocletian's reign as a bloodbath.
 The Liber Pontificalis, a collection of biographies of the popes, alleges 17,000 martyrs within a single thirty-day period.
 In the 4th century, Christians created a "cult of martyrs" in homage to the fallen.